Infinix Note 50X Review 2025: Is It Better Value Than vivo T4X & iQOO Z10X?

 This is where the Note 50X flexes its muscles.

-- 5500mAh battery easily gets me more than 8 hours of screen-on time, even with heavy use over 5G and some gaming.
+• The 5500mAh battery is sufficient to give me more than 8 hours of screen-on time on heavy usage over 5G and some gaming.

 Camera and Video: Reliable Photos in Good Light